hadley/adv-r/Namespaces.md

 * `@importFrom` imports only selected functions from another package.
 This is currently a pain in roxygen because it doesn't automatically remove duplicates - this means that if you use a function in more than one place, you have to arbitrarily choose where to import it.
-For this reason, I currently recommend using `@imports` in the documentation for the package.
+Hopefully this will be fixed in a future version of roxygen.

 * `::` refers to a function within a package directly.
 I don't recommend this method because it doesn't work well during package development -- it will